 Water is essential to the semiconductor manufacturing process.
 We use ultrapure water to remove impurities from our silicon wafers, and we use industrial and reclaimed water to run our manufacturing facility systems.
 Over the last two decades, our sustainable water management efforts and partnerships have enabled us to conserve billions of gallons of water and return approximately 80% of our water back to our communities.
 Now, we are broadening our focus to restore 100% of our global water use by 2025.

-We’ll achieve this ambitious goal by funding collaborative projects to support local watersheds that restore water in quantities equivalent to the water we consume.
-We are engaging environmental organizations to identify and implement projects that provide long-term benefits to the water environment.
+This ambitious goal will close the gap in our water balance by funding collaborative projects to support local watersheds that restore water in quantities equivalent to the water we consume.
 These projects, whether agriculture-centered, conservation-focused, or IoT-based, aim to address local water issues and support the well-being of our communities, economy, and the environment.